 It has been a very long time since my last post, and lots of happenings we have been through for one year.
-I had travelled to Uzbekistan, published the biggest album ever, along with my Blurb photobook.
+I had traveled to Uzbekistan, published the biggest album ever, along with my Blurb photobook.
 My braces almost finish.
 Last but not least, we haven’t been able to cherish the beauty of our Earth, I guess, due to the pandemic.
 I wish you all well, and we shall meet again, we shall travel again.

 The Street Life